Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

-The $\CorpusApricity$ corpus comprises 1,395 forum posts from 284 users crawled from the portal \e{The Apricity - A European Cultural Community}\footnote{\url{https://theapricity.com}}.
-To compile the $\CorpusApricity$, we ensured that all posts within each verification case were collected from different sub-forums covering a variety of topics, including \e{anthropology}, \e{genetics}, \e{race and society} and \e{ethno-cultural discussion}.
-We then pre-processed each post and removed certain markup tags, URLs, forum signatures, quotations (as well as nested quotations that contained the original author's content), and other types of noise, similar to what we did with the texts within the $\CorpusEnron$ corpus.
-However, despite the pre-processing, some \textbf{textual peculiarities} remained in the texts, such as truncated sentences, spelling errors and missing spaces between adjacent words or between a punctuation mark and the following word.
+The $\CorpusApricity$ corpus comprises 1,395 forum posts from 284 users crawled from the portal \e{The Apricity - A European Cultural Community} \parencite{TheApricityDataset:2018}.
+To compile $\CorpusApricity$, we ensured that all posts within each verification case were collected from different sub-forums covering a variety of topics, including \e{anthropology}, \e{genetics}, \e{race and society} and \e{ethno-cultural discussion}.
+We then preprocessed each post and removed certain markup tags, URLs, forum signatures, quotations (as well as nested quotations that contained the original author's content) and other types of noise, similar to what we did with the texts within the $\CorpusEnron$ corpus.
+However, despite the preprocessing, some \textbf{textual peculiarities} remained in the texts, such as truncated sentences, spelling errors and missing spaces between adjacent words or between a punctuation mark and the following word.
 These can be seen as a challenge of $\CorpusApricity$, especially with regard to \AV methods that use features based on word lists.

-The $\CorpusTripAdvisor$ corpus comprises reviews from 300 bloggers extracted from the \e{Webis TripAdvisor Corpus 2014} published by Trenkmann and Spiel \cite{TrenkmannSpielWebisTripad14:2015}.
-As the original corpus was not intended for the purposes of \AV, we reformatted the data accordingly.
-While inspecting the data, we found that most of the included reviews were already of reasonable quality, so we only carried out moderate pre-processing.
-Among other things, we adjusted spaces next to punctuation marks (\eg~\quotetxt{( alight} $\rightarrow$ \quotetxt{(alight})) and normalized many character repetitions to a maximum of three characters (\eg~\quotetxt{(!!!!!} $\rightarrow$ \quotetxt{!!!}).
+The $\CorpusTripAdvisor$ corpus consists of reviews from 300 bloggers, which were extracted from the \e{Webis TripAdvisor Corpus 2014}, compiled by \textcite{TrenkmannSpielWebisTripad14:2015}.
+Given that the original corpus was not intended for \AV purposes, we reformatted the data accordingly.
+While inspecting the data, we found that most of the included reviews were already of reasonable quality, so we only carried out moderate preprocessing.
+Among other things, we adjusted spaces next to punctuation marks (\eg~\quotetxt{( alight} $\rightarrow$ \quotetxt{(alight}) and normalized many character repetitions to a maximum of three characters (\eg~\quotetxt{(!!!!!} $\rightarrow$ \quotetxt{!!!}).
 Besides, we excluded reviews that contained too many named entities and we discarded authors for which only one review was available.